 Our mission of preparing students for our changing society demands that technology is part of their early education.
 Therefore, tradition meets innovation in our classrooms, as Mercy has invested in a complete upgrade in our technology offerings to students.
 There are interactive whiteboards in all our classrooms and teachers have laptops to “drive” the content on those boards.
 Our students now have access to Chromebooks, giving them new ways to learn concepts and practice skills.
 This technology requires constant investment.

 Investment for Our Future

 In our changing world, one thing is certain: providing for our children is the best investment we can make.
 After all, our children will create the future.
 Your financial support will touch their lives, and the lives of all they influence.
 Important today, your support will have lasting impact on tomorrow.

-Please make your gift today by clicking on the Click to Donate button above, or sending in a check to Our Lady of Mercy School.
-If you would like more information, please contact Robin Ervin, Director of Advancement.
+Please make your gift today by sending in a check to Our Lady of Mercy School.
+If you would like more information, please contact the school office at 336.722.7204.